riya-17/Blog/_posts/2020-9-28-Pbench - one ring to rule them all.md

 - Collect data from one or more than one systems <br>
 - Indexes and verifies it <br>
-- Helps to visually analyse it <br>
+- Helps to visually analyse it
 <br>

 <h3>Motivation</h3>